IAmCall3/OBdotfiles/README.md

 The `.scripts` folder contains scripts (duh) that I wrote for executing commands with xbindkeys.
 They are mostly for taking screenshots and getting a notification about the screenshot you have just taken, plus a couple of scripts for volume changes.
-In order for it to work with xbindkeys, just place it in your home directory.
+In order for it to work with the `.xbindkeysrc` file, just place it in your home directory.
 Remember to `chmod +x` them!

 That should be all, if I missed anything I'll try and remember to change this description or add the necessary files.